 - a.
-Two credits from the following three categories:

-- Local Church (CHR 101)

-- Community Organizations (CHR 111)

-- MCC & KSU Organizations (CHR 121)

-b.
-Two credits from the chosen area of emphasis.
-These credits would be supervised by the professor overseeing the emphasis area and would have their own CHR designation to be determined by the registrar's office.
-These credits still fit in the above three categories but are more closely aligned with the emphasis area.
+Two credits from the following three categories: - Local Church (CHR 101) - Community Organizations (CHR 111) - MCC & KSU Organizations (CHR 121) - b.
+Two credits from the chosen area of emphasis (CHR 131).
+These credits will be supervised by the professor overseeing the emphasis. - c.

-c.
 Three additional credits from any of the above categories